sharoika/Capstone/_documentation/projectRequirments.md

 A ride-sharing application utilizing **React Native**, **Node.js**, and **MongoDB**, featuring driver-driven pricing.
 Hosted on DigitalOcean.

 ### Functional Requirements
+- User-friendly interface.
+(A non first time user, will be able to book a ride within 3 clicks)
-- User registration (drivers and riders).
+- User registration for drivers and riders.
+(Collecting 0% metadata)
 - Profile management for users.
+(Changing passwords, and payment methods)
 - Ride request and booking system.
+(Rebook previous drivers)
 - Driver sets pricing for rides.
+(No limit on prices set)
 - Payment processing between riders and drivers.
+(Credit/Debit card)
 - Performance adjustments based on the number of concurrent users and query load.

-### Non-Functional Requirements
-- High performance for concurrent users.
-- Secure data transmission and storage.
-- User-friendly interface.
-- **Performance Tuning**: Maintain a system where CPU usage does not exceed 50%, even with a high number of queries per minute, as shown in the load distribution for 100, 500, 1000, and 5000 users.
+(Listed below)

 ### Technical Requirements
+- Secure data transmission and storage by using SSL in 100% of our calls.
 - **Front-End:** React Native
 - **Back-End:** Node.js
 - **Database:** MongoDB